zatarain/note-vook/README.md

  * Even if we added the security layer with the authorisation process, this is not secure enough, there are several flaws (e. g. non-secure cookie, non-password charset checking, lack of HTTPS certificates, etcetera), but it's implemented in this way just for didactical purposes.

 ## 📐 Design
-The architecture will be a HTTP microservice that will consume some configuration and use ORM to represent the records in the database tables and also a Model-Controller (MC) pattern design, so the controllers will contain the handlers for the API requests, while the models will represent the data.
+The architecture will be a HTTP API for a microservice that will consume some configuration and use ORM to represent the records in the database tables and also a Model-Controller (MC) pattern design, so the controllers will contain the handlers for the API requests, while the models will represent the data.
 The service will be stateless, so we won't hold any state (e. g. session management) on the server side, instead we will use authorisation tokens.

 ### 📊 Data model
 In order to store and manipulate the data needed the API will rely on the entities shown in following diagram: